Go For Space Efficiency and Flexibility with These Homes

 Because the average American family has increased in size to include at least three children, homeowners are faced with a new set of present and future needs.
-For a growing family that is looking for the right amount of living space for everyone, there’s nothing like the 4-bedroom house for flexibility and versatility.
+For a growing family looking for the right amount of living space for everyone, there’s nothing like the 4-bedroom house for flexibility and versatility.

-Even Gen Xers and millennials enamored of tiny houses may reconsider their initial impression of larger homes, and admit that a 4-bedroom homes may be the ideal size for them as they start their families.
+Even Gen Xers and millennials enamored of tiny houses may reconsider their initial impression of larger homes and admit that 4-bedroom homes may be the ideal size for them as they start their families.
 Just imagine how that Great Room and the extra bedroom can come in handy when they host get-togethers and entertain overnight guests or weekend visitors.

 The four-bedroom house offers more choices in special features.
 In some situations, the fourth room can serve as a multi-purpose room – from a guest room to a hobby/crafts room, den, media center, exercise/yoga space, and more.

 This charming 1-story 4-bedroom, 2,329-sq.-ft.
-Craftsman-style home features a split master bedroom, 2.5 baths, covered front and rear porches, laundry room, and mudroom (Plan #142-1173).
+Craftsman-style home features a split master bedroom, 2.5 baths, covered front, and rear porches, laundry room, and mudroom (Plan #142-1173).

 Some of the typical features of four-bedroom homes include open floor plans, Great Rooms, high vaulted ceilings, two or more bathrooms, outdoor spaces, and attached garages.
 Let’s focus on other design options.

 The comfort, efficiency, and informal design of an eat-in kitchen are one of the appealing features of a four-bedroom home.
 You don’t need a gourmet kitchen to whip up your signature dishes and desserts – and have fun with family and friends.